 Great for day two hair, this easy boho braid from Lauren McBride is great for keeping hair out of your face.
 Great for curly, straight, thick or thin hair, this french braid style starts at the crown of your head and hangs down the style in a super chic style.

 Side Swept Updo

 Bypass the mom-bun entirely with this lookalike style that packs a bigger punch!
 This look is created by doing a half pony, then using the remaining hair to sweep around the back.
 Finish off this look from What's Up Moms by adding an adorable scarf!
-This look is entirely summer-worthy, right?
+This look is an easy transition from summer to fall.

 Topsy Turvy Braid